kanthvallampati/IVORY/README.md

 # IVORY

-A powerful CSS framework to build your UI faster and easier.
+IVORY is simple, lightweight and highly customizable CSS framework, gives you all to build your pages faster and easier.

 ## How to use